The Overwhelmed Brain

 Because of that, my judgments kicked in.
 And the part of me that felt free, happy, and in love closed up just a little to protect myself.

-Protect myself from what though?
+Protect me from what though?

-I grew up in a house where my stepfather was addicted to alcohol and I feared for my safety on an almost daily basis.
-I developed a hyper-awareness of addictive behavior.
-And though I never considered sugar a “drug” before, after I met her I found out just how much control it can have over a person.
 The stronghold it had on her was eye-opening.
 I never met anyone before her that had an addiction except a couple of relatives so I thought I was free of the addictions of others forever.
 But this woman that I was now in love with was pulling up some deep, childhood fears I didn’t even realize were there.

 That’s what happened to me.
 When I was younger, still living in my family home, I didn’t know if I would be hurt or killed when my alcoholic stepfather decided to kick open the door to my room.
 Fortunately, he never actually did that, but it was always on my mind because of all the yelling and smashing I heard through that closed door.